selenoruc/appium-flutter-test-environment/README.md

 The detailed steps, key notes and solutions will be shared under the /docs folder.

 ## Requirements
 In this study, Python language is preferred to prepare test scenaios and maintain all the automation results.
-So, here are the requirements(We will share a setup.sh to install all of them quicker :) )
+So, here are the requirements(You can check the environment-setup.sh file for quicker way):

 - Python
 - Node.js